KMKfw/kmk_firmware/docs/power.md

 # Power(save)
-This extention allows you to save power and is targeted to bluetooth/battery based keyboards.
+This module allows you to save power and is targeted to bluetooth/battery based keyboards.

 ## Keycodes